koichiro-kamide/Few-shotHAAD/README.md

 ### 2. Download the dataset
 **Important:** Please follow the original dataset license/terms and cite the dataset accordingly.

-Please download **post-processed HumanAct12 file** provided by the ACTOR project:
+Please download **post-processed HumanAct12 file** by following the instructions in the ACTOR project:
 - [ACTOR dataset page](https://github.com/Mathux/ACTOR/blob/master/DATASETS.md)

 Then, place the downloaded file here: